-Former Minister in the Jordanian Government and the Founder and Senior Partner of International Business Legal Associates (IBLAW)
+Former Minister of Justice and Chairman of the Board for the Justice Center for Legal Aid, Jordan; Founder and Senior Partner of International Business Legal Associates (IBLAW)

 During his government service, Dr. Al-Bashir chaired the Government’s Economic, Legal, and Public Sector Reform Committees.
 He defended and passed more than 300 legislative reform acts and designed and led Jordan’s largest judicial reform programme, the Judicial Upgrading Strategy (JUST).
 JUST focused on improving the overall performance of the judiciary and enhancing its role in supporting Jordan’s civil society and economic competitiveness.
 Components of the strategy also included safeguarding the independence and integrity of the country’s judiciary.
 Around 600 projects emanated from the strategy and JUST instilled operational efficiency enhancement measures, which resulted in a more efficient justice system.